eHealthAfrica/aether/documentation/developers/mapping_instructions.md

   - Always apply filters in the same order.
   - Apply the same filter for all properties of a given type.

-For more information about how the extractor interprets instructions, and why filtering order matters see the section titled [_Extractor Mechanism_](#user-content-extractor-mechanism).
+For more information about how the extractor interprets instructions and why filtering order matters, see the section titled [_Extractor Mechanism_](#user-content-extractor-mechanism).

 <a name="extractor-function"></a>
 ## Extractor Functions